mtlynch/mtlynch.io/content/posts/nix-fuzz-testing/index.md

 > - libpng (for pdftopng and pdftohtml)
 > - zlib (for pdftopng and pdftohtml)

 I only want to run `pdftotext`, so I only need CMake and FreeType.

-Looking at the Nix package repository, I see that packages for cmake and freetype are already available:
+Looking at the [Nix package repository](https://search.nixos.org), I see that packages for cmake and freetype are already available:

 - [cmake](https://search.nixos.org/packages?channel=24.05&show=cmake&from=0&size=50&sort=relevance&type=packages&query=cmake)
 - [freetype](https://search.nixos.org/packages?channel=24.05&show=freetype&from=0&size=50&sort=relevance&type=packages&query=freetype)

-I assume I only need cmake at build time, not at runtime, so I specify that in xpdf's `nativeBuildInputs`, which specifies build-time dependencies, and I specify `freetype` under `buildInputs` so that it's available both at build time and at runtime:
+I assume I only need cmake at build time, not at runtime, which means it belongs under `nativeBuildInputs`.
+I probably need `freetype` at runtime, so I specify it under `buildInputs`:

 ```nix
 {